About the DClinSci

-The doctoral-level programme will be designed in a modular format, and although successful completion of the totality of the programme will lead to the award of a professional doctorate, it is not an essential requirement for those in the life sciences where clinical scientists in HSST must obtain the FRCPath and the learning outcomes of HSST including the ICS project to achieve the CCHSST.
+The doctoral-level programme has a modular format, and although successful completion of the programme will lead to the award of a professional doctorate, it is not an essential requirement for those in the life sciences.
+Clinical scientists in HSST must obtain the FRCPath and the learning outcomes of HSST, including the ICS project to achieve completion of the programme.

 Life sciences trainees may complete all, or part of the DClinSci, but although encouraged this is not mandatory providing they can meet all of the HSST requirements via another route.
 However, life sciences trainees should also be aware of an agreement between MAHSE and RCPath which allows a trainee to follow a dual track qualifications pathway, for completion of FRCPath and DClinSci.